berglh/remote-ubuntu-server-zfs-install/ubuntu-server-19.10-zfs-root.md

 4.2.3 Create swap dataset (Optional depending on requirements)

-**Caution**: On systems with extremely high memory pressure, using a zvol for swap can result in lockup, regardless of how much swap is still available.
+**Caution**: On systems with extremely high memory pressure, using a zvol for swap can result in lock-up, regardless of how much swap is still available.
 This issue is currently being investigated in: https://github.com/zfsonlinux/zfs/issues/7734

 The compression algorithm is set to `zle` because it is the cheapest available algorithm.
-As this guide recommends `ashift=12` (4 kiB blocks on disk), the common case of a 4 kiB page size means that no compression algorithm can reduce I/O.  The exception is all-zero pages, which are dropped by ZFS; but some form of compression has to be enabled to get this behavior.
+As this guide recommends `ashift=12` (4 kiB blocks on disk), the common case of a 4 kiB page size means that no compression algorithm can reduce I/O.  The exception is all-zero pages, which are dropped by ZFS; but some form of compression has to be enabled to get this behaviour.

 **Important**: Always use long `/dev/zvol` aliases in configuration files.
 Never use a short `/dev/zdX` device name.

-You can adjust the size (the `2G` part) to your needs.
+The size can be adjusted (the `2G` part) to the server requirements.

 ```bash
 zfs create -V 2G -b 4096 -o compression=zle -o logbias=throughput -o sync=always -o primarycache=metadata -o secondarycache=none -o com.sun:auto-snapshot=false ubuntu/swap